What is Hymenotomy?

 - Refrain from vaginal sex.
 For at least two months after the procedure, the woman must refrain from vaginal sex.
 She is healing, and there should be no aggravation to this healing process.
 This can be difficult for some people, especially the man, and especially so if vaginal intercourse is the way the two are used to pleasing one another sexually.

-Patients and/or parents should call your doctor if they experience severe cramping unrelieved by ibuprofen or develops a fever.
+Patients and/or parents should call their doctor if they experience severe cramping unrelieved by ibuprofen or develops a fever.
 Infections and inflammation are possible, but they’re relatively uncommon and usually very treatable.

 Make sure to schedule a postoperative office visit 1-2 weeks after your procedure.
 So that the doctor can check the area for signs of inflammation or infection and make sure you are healing properly.